PowerDNS/pdns/pdns/dnsdistdist/docs/reference/rules-management.rst

   * ``showUUIDs=false``: bool - Whether to display the UUIDs, defaults to false.
   * ``truncateRuleWidth=-1``: int - Truncate rules output to ``truncateRuleWidth`` size.
 Defaults to ``-1`` to display the full rule.

-.. function:: topCacheHitResponseRule()

-  .. versionchanged:: 1.6.0
-    Replaced by :func:`mvCacheHitResponseRuleToTop`

-  Before 1.6.0 this function used to move the last cache hit response rule to the first position, which is now handled by :func:`mvCacheHitResponseRuleToTop`.

 Cache inserted
 --------------

 Functions for manipulating Cache Inserted Response Rules:

 .. function:: addCacheInsertedResponseAction(DNSRule, action [, options])

-  .. versionadded:: 1.8.0

   .. versionchanged:: 1.9.0
     Passing a string or list of strings instead of a :class:`DNSRule` is deprecated, use :func:`NetmaskGroupRule` or :func:`QNameSuffixRule` instead